phopley/face_recognition_msgs/README.md

 ## scan_for_faces.action

-This action will scan the next camera image for known faces
+This action will scan the last camera image for known faces

 Goal
 * none